 - Abba: The Aramaic term for Father.
-Jesus uses it as a term of endearment for his heavenly Father.
-Culturally on the level of "daddy," this is what young children would have called their father. - Abomination of Desolation: A description given in Daniel 9:27 to indicate that the Temple would be desecrated.
-This happened when the Romans destroyed the city of Jerusalem. - Abraham: The father or founder of the Hebrews.
-He is called the "friend of God" in Genesis. - Apostle: Literally a messenger; someone who is sent out to preach the gospel. - Baptism: Baptism with water, as performed by John the Baptist, is an outward sign of repentance and is physical sign of God's renewed covenant.
+Jesus uses it as a term of endearment for his heavenly Father. - Abomination of Desolation: A description given in Daniel 9:27 to indicate that the temple would be desecrated.
+This happened when the Romans destroyed the city of Jerusalem. - Abraham: The father of the Hebrews, the people of Israel.
+He is called the "friend of God" in Genesis. - apostle: Literally a messenger; someone who is sent out to preach the gospel. - baptism: Baptism with water, as performed by John the Baptist, is an outward sign of repentance and is a physical sign of God's renewed covenant.
 Often described as "dying and rising with Christ," Christian baptism symbolizes cleansing, renewal, and adoption by God.
-In most churches, baptism is done either by sprinkling or by immersion in water. - Beelzebul: "Lord of Heaven" in Greek, this refers to the prince of demons; Satan.
-This is a play on words (a near homonym) from the Philistine god Ekron who was called "Lord of the Flies" (Baal'Zebul) Pharisees mockingly referred to Satan this way. - Blaspheme: To misuse God's name or to speak about God in an irreverent way. - Capernaum: A fishing village on the north shore of the Sea of Galilee where Jesus spent a significant part of his ministry.
-It was also the central village for the homes of Jesus' disciples Simon Peter, Andrew, James, John, and Matthew. - Centurion: A Roman officer responsible for 100 soldiers. - Caesarea Philippi: The home of Herod Philippi.
-It is also the location of a temple built to Caesar Augustus where he was worshiped as a god. - Chief Priests: Chief priests are chosen by certain ruling families and would meet with the council (Sanhedrin) to discuss important matters. - Covenant: An agreement between two parties, such as the covenant that God made with Abraham in Genesis 17 or that Jonathan made with David in 1 Samuel 18:3.
-The second of these is the covenant that is most often experienced, as one between equal parties.
-The first mentioned is importantly between unequal parties, it is a blessing of God to step down into a covenant with Abraham.
-Historically, covenants of almost any nature would have been sealed with blood.
-While the expectation of such a covenant is that adhering to it will bring blessing and leaving it will bring curses (thus the requirement of blood), the Bible provides a long history of God continuing to uphold God's end of the covenant even when the other party (Israel, you and I) have walked away.
+In most churches, baptism is done either by sprinkling or by immersion in water. - Beelzebul: "Lord of Heaven" in Greek, this refers to the prince of demons: Satan.
+This is a play on words (a near homonym) from the Philistine god Ekron who was called "Lord of the Flies" (Baal'Zebul).
+The Pharisees mockingly referred to Satan this way. - blaspheme: To misuse God's name or to speak about God in an irreverent way. - Capernaum: A fishing village on the north shore of the Sea of Galilee where Jesus spent a significant part of his ministry.
+It was also the central village for the homes of Jesus' disciples Simon Peter, Andrew, James, John, and Matthew. - centurion: A Roman officer responsible for 100 soldiers. - Caesarea Philippi: The home of Herod Philippi.
+It is also the location of a temple built to Caesar Augustus where he was worshiped as a god. - chief priests: Chief priests are chosen by certain ruling families and would meet with the council (Sanhedrin) to discuss important matters. - covenant: An agreement between two parties, such as the covenant that God made with Abraham in Genesis 17.
+Obedience to God's covenant leads to his blessing; disobedience leads to his curse.